+67 Betty Rourke, Mike Rourke, Lorna Sinclair, Elora Sinclair, Kim McPherson, Gerri Pangman (in relation to Jennifer Glenn Johnston, Jennifer McPherson and Myrna Letandre)

-Sometimes, people need to come together to make this 1 2 happen, so I just wanted to say thanks and provide the explanation, and I'm going to ask Mr. Registrar to ask for a 3 statement of truth.
-4 5 MR. BRYAN ZANDBERG: Good afternoon, everybody.
-I'll just ask one question of all the family 6 together.
-Do you promise to tell your truth this afternoon 7 8 to Commissioner Audette?
+5 MR. BRYAN ZANDBERG: Good afternoon, 6 everybody.
+I'll just ask one question of all the family 7 together.
+Do you promise to tell your truth this afternoon 8 to Commissioner Audette?
 Thank you very much.

-MS. CHRISTA BIG CANOE: At this time, I'm 9 10 going to actually ask any of the family members and supports 11 to also introduce themselves, just so you know who is sitting in support with this family.
-I'll start with you, 12 Pierre.
-13 14 MR. PIERRE DUCHARME: Hi, everybody.
-My name is Pierre Ducharme, and my sister, her name is Jennifer 15 McPherson, and I'm here to support my mom and dad, and my 16 17 sisters here, and I also want to say more than my sisters, like my second mom.
-18 Hi, I'm Brenda MS. BRENDA DUCHARME: 19 20 Ducharme, and I'm here to support my husband, Pierre, and my family as well.
+9 MS. CHRISTA BIG CANOE: At this time, I'm 10 going to actually ask any of the family members and supports 11 to also introduce themselves, just so you know who is 12 sitting in support with this family.
+I'll start with you, 13 Pierre.

+MR. PIERRE DUCHARME: Hi, everybody.
+My name is Pierre Ducharme, and my sister, her name is Jennifer McPherson, and I'm here to support my mom and dad, and my sisters here, and I also want to say more than my sisters, like my second mom.

+MS. BRENDA DUCHARME: Hi, I'm Brenda

+Ducharme, and I'm here to support my husband, Pierre, and my

+family as well.
 Thank you.

-21 22 MS. BRENDA BEAR: Good afternoon.
-My name is 23 Brenda Bear, and I'm here to support the family and continue 24 on with their healing journey.
+MS. BRENDA BEAR: Good afternoon.
+My name is

+Brenda Bear, and I'm here to support the family and continue

+on with their healing journey.

-MS. MARY CRATE: Hi, I'm Mary Crate.
+25 MS. MARY CRATE: Hi, I'm Mary Crate.
+I'm

-1 here to support my granddaughters and the family, and for 2 all of you.
+68 Betty Rourke, Mike Rourke, Lorna Sinclair, Elora Sinclair, Kim McPherson, Gerri Pangman (in relation to Jennifer Glenn Johnston, Jennifer McPherson and Myrna Letandre) here to support my granddaughters and the family, and for 1 all of you.
 Migwetch.
-3 MS. NAHANNI FONTAINE: Migwetch.
-I'm Nahanni 4 Fontaine, and I'm here just to support all of the families 5 that are here today.
+2 3 MS. NAHANNI FONTAINE: Migwetch.
+I'm Nahanni 4 Fontaine, and I'm here just to support all of the families that are here today.
 Migwetch.
-6 MS. ANGIE HUTCHINSON: I'm Angie, and I'm 7 also here as a support for the families.
-8 MS. PATTY: Hi, my name is Patty.
-I'm here 9 to support my cousin.
-Myrna Letandre was my first cousin, 10 and I'm also here for the McPherson family.
-11 REGIONAL CHIEF KEVIN HART: My name is Kevin, 12 and I'm here to support the families here.
-They are an 13 extension of our ceremony and our sun dance family, so 14 that's why I'm here.
-15 MS. CORALEE MCPHERSON: Hello.
-My name is 16 Coralee McPherson, and I'm just here to support my family, 17 my mom beside me here, my auntie, my grandparents, my uncle, 18 and this is my Auntie Jenn who we are going to share our 19 story on.
+5 6 MS. ANGIE HUTCHINSON: I'm Angie, and I'm also here as a support for the families.
+7 MS. PATTY: Hi, my name is Patty.
+I'm here 8 9 to support my cousin.
+Myrna Letandre was my first cousin, and I'm also here for the McPherson family.
+10 REGIONAL CHIEF KEVIN HART: My name is Kevin, 11 12 and I'm here to support the families here.
+They are an extension of our ceremony and our sun dance family, so 13 that's why I'm here.
+14 15 MS. CORALEE MCPHERSON: Hello.
+My name is Coralee McPherson, and I'm just here to support my family, 16 17 my mom beside me here, my auntie, my grandparents, my uncle, and this is my Auntie Jenn who we are going to share our 18 story on.
 Migwetch.
-20 MS THELMA MORRISSEAU: Bonjour.
-Thelma 21 Morrisseau.
+19 MS THELMA MORRISSEAU: Bonjour.
+Thelma 20 21 Morrisseau.
 I'm here to support Gerri and her family.
 22 Migwetch.
-23 MS. CHRISTA BIG CANOE: Thank you.
-So, for 24 the purpose of proceeding today, and normally I don't like to talk too much.
-I'd rather just let the families share their stories, but in working with the families, it was 1 2 decided the approach they want to take in order to share their stories.
-And so, I'm just going to give you a really 3 brief overview on what that looks like.
-4
+MS. CHRISTA BIG CANOE: Thank you.
+So, for 23 24 the purpose of proceeding today, and normally I don't like to talk too much.
+I'd rather just let the families share 25 their stories, but in working with the families, it was decided the approach they want to take in order to share their stories.
+And so, I'm just going to give you a really brief overview on what that looks like.

-And so, starting will be Betty, and she is going to be talking about the murder of her sister, Jennifer Johnston, Jennifer Glenna Johnston.
-And then we're actually going to talk to Elora and Lorna about the murder of Myrna Letandre.
-And then we're going to be having Kim and Gerri and Betty as well speak a little bit about the murder of Jennifer McPherson.
+5 And so, starting will be Betty, and she is 6 going to be talking about the murder of her sister, Jennifer 7 Johnston, Jennifer Glenna Johnston.
+And then we're actually 8 going to talk to Elora and Lorna about the murder of Myrna 9 Letandre.
+And then we're going to be having Kim and Gerri 10 and Betty as well speak a little bit about the murder of 11 Jennifer McPherson.